Obstructions to deforming curves on an Enriques-Fano 3-fold: Non-reduced components of the Hilbert scheme

 \section{Non-reduced components of the Hilbert scheme}

 In this section, we prove Theorem~\ref{thm:main1}.
-We also give examples of Enriques-Fano $3$-folds $X$ satisfying the assumption of the theorem in Example~\ref{ex:example of GNRC}.
-In our example, there exists a smooth Fano $3$-fold $Y$ that double covers $X$ and it is shown that $\Hilb^{sc} Y$ also contains a generically non-reduced component.
-We compare the dimensions of the two non-reduced components of $\Hilb^{sc} X$ and $\Hilb^{sc} Y$ (cf.~Remark~\ref{rmk:double dimension}).
-In what follows, let $X$ be an Enriques-Fano $3$-fold of genus $g$ and $S$ a smooth hyperplane section of $X$.
+We also give some examples of Enriques-Fano $3$-folds satisfying the assumption of the theorem (cf.~Example~\ref{ex:example of GNRC}).
+In our examples, every Enriques-Fano $3$-fold $X$ has only terminal cyclic quotient singularities and there exist a smooth Fano $3$-fold $Y$ that double covers $X$.
+We also prove that $\Hilb^{sc} Y$ also contains a generically non-reduced component and compare its properties (e.g. the dimension of the component) with that of $\Hilb^{sc} X$ (cf.~Remark~\ref{rmk:double dimension}).
+In what follows, we fix an Enriques-Fano $3$-fold $X$ of genus $g$ and a smooth hyperplane section $S$ of $X$ and consider (a family of) curves on $X$ (or $S$).

 \paragraph{\bf Proof of Theorem~\ref{thm:main1}} We consider a complete linear system